Niemeyer-Research-Group/HeterogeneousSwept1D/README.md

 ## ToDo
 - Kill "REAL" just do double
-- Wiki
-- Actually do newEq.py
-- Fix your partitioning problem.
-Update conf and makefile.
+- Update conf and makefile.
-- Compart to Extend. (protoype
+- Compart to Extend. protoype
 - Complete this README, push and version.